AMO15310/python-programs/README.md

-This repository contains some random Java Script programs.Check them out!!
+This repository contains some random python programs.Check them out!!